Areesa110/QA-Chatbot/README.md

 QA ChatBot is a conversational agent designed to answer your questinos.
 It can answer frequently asked questions to provide assistance with your tasks.

-This can also your previous history in case you need it.

 ## Features

 - **Dynamic Content:** Generates or fetches content dynamically based on the user’s query.